MLIR

 `:` functional-type(operands, results)

-The subgroup_reduce op reduces the value of every work item across a subgroup.
-The result is equal for all work items of a subgroup.
+The subgroup_reduce op reduces the value of every lane (work item) across a subgroup.
+The result is equal for all lanes.

 Example:

-If uniform flag is set either none or all work items of a subgroup need to execute this op in convergence.
+If uniform flag is set either none or all lanes of a subgroup need to execute this op in convergence.
+The reduction operation must be one of:

 Traits: SameOperandsAndResultType